awsdocs/aws-lambda-developer-guide/doc_source/with-msk.md

 + [UpdateEventSourceMapping](API_UpdateEventSourceMapping.md)
 + [DeleteEventSourceMapping](API_DeleteEventSourceMapping.md)

 To create the event source mapping with the AWS Command Line Interface \(AWS CLI\), use the [https://awscli.amazonaws.com/v2/documentation/api/latest/reference/lambda/create-event-source-mapping.html](https://awscli.amazonaws.com/v2/documentation/api/latest/reference/lambda/create-event-source-mapping.html) command\.
 Fetching records from Amazon MSK brokers requires access to an Amazon Virtual Private Cloud \(Amazon VPC\) associated with your MSK cluster\.
-To meet the Amazon VPC access requirements, you can configure one NAT gateway per public subnet\.
+To meet the Amazon VPC access requirements, you can do one of the following:
++ Configure one NAT gateway per public subnet\.
 For more information, see [Internet and service access for VPC\-connected functions](configuration-vpc.md#vpc-internet)\.
++ Create a connection between your Amazon VPC and Lambda\.
+For more information, see [Configuring interface VPC endpoints for Lambda](configuration-vpc-endpoints.md)\.

 The Amazon VPC security group rules you configure should have the following settings at minimum:
 + Inbound rules – Allow all traffic on all ports for the security group specified as your source\.